AdobeDocs/campaign-classic.en/help/migration/using/general-configurations.md

 ### Identified web applications {#identified-web-applications}

-Just as for reports (see [Reports](#reports)), if you had added JavaScript, you must check and adapt if necessary.
-If you wish to benefit from the v7 blue banner (containing the universes), you must republish the web application.
+Just as for reports ([learn more](#reports)), if you had added JavaScript, you must check and adapt if necessary.
+If you wish to benefit from the v7 blue banner (containing the blue tabs), you must republish the web application.
 If your JavaScript code is working, you can select the v6.x rendering engine.
 If this is not the case, you can use the v6.0 rendering engine while you adapt your code, then use the v6.x rendering engine.

 >[!NOTE]
 >